-The SMSC LAN9117 supports "Big-Endian" or "Little-Endian" processors with 16-bit bus interfaces.
+The SMSC LAN9118 supports "Big-" or "Little-Endian" processors in either 16 or 32-bit bus width modes.
 To support big-endian processors, the hardware designer must explicitly invert the layout of the byte lanes.
-The WORD\SWAP-Word Swap Control must be set correctly following Table 3.7, "Byte Lane Mapping".
+In addition, for a 16-bit interface, the WORD\SWAP-Word Swap Control must be set correctly following Table 3.7, "Byte Lane Mapping".